tiagostutz/docker-gzip-proxy/README.md

 Check the response headers.
 In the second one there is the gzip header `Content-Encoding: gzip`

 You can also check this with your browser by opening the URL directly and inspecting the response headers.

+## Environment variables

+Pretty self explanatory

+- `PROXY_URI`: The URI to proxy to.
+- `CORS_ORIGIN`: The value of the Access-Control-Allow-Origin header

 ### Credits